Jupyter-contrib/jupyter_nbextensions_configurator/README.md

-The `jupyter_nbextensions_configurator` jupyter server extension provides graphical user interfaces for configuring which nbextensions are enabled (load automatically for every notebook), and display their readme files.
+The `jupyter_nbextensions_configurator` jupyter server extension provides graphical user interfaces for configuring which nbextensions are enabled (load automatically for every notebook).
-In addition, for nbextensions which include an appropriate yaml descriptor file (see below), the interface also provides controls to configure the nbextensions' options.
+In addition, for nbextensions which include an appropriate yaml descriptor file (see below), the interface also renders their markdown readme files, and provides controls to configure the nbextensions' options.

 This project was spun out of work from [`ipython-contrib/IPython-notebook-extensions`][contrib repo url].